poiyomi/PoiyomiToonShader/README.md

 Poiyomi Shaders are designed for use with the **Built-In Render Pipeline (BIRP)** on **DX11**.
 We target VRChat's [currently supported Unity version](https://docs.vrchat.com/docs/current-unity-version), **2022.3.22f1** at time of writing.
 Higher Unity versions have been tested and are known to work, but we primarily target the latest Unity version that VRChat supports.

-Compatibility with the Universal Rendering Pipeline (URP) is currently limited, but available.
+Compatibility with the Universal Rendering Pipeline (URP) is also available.
 For more information, join the [Discord](https://discord.gg/poiyomi).

 Poiyomi Shaders are currently **not compatible** with Unity's Scriptable Rendering Pipelines (HDRP, SRP).
-Non-DirectX 11 platforms (e.g. OpenGL, Metal, Vulkan, etc.) are not guaranteed to work either.
+Non-DirectX 11 platforms (e.g. OpenGL, Metal, Vulkan, etc.) are not guaranteed to work, although Vulkan support is highly experimental.

 The shaders can be used for games outside of VRChat, but may not be ideal due to materials being unable to share a common shader.
 For non-VRChat usage, make sure to use the [Locking](https://www.poiyomi.com/general/locking) functionality provided by ThryEditor to create optimized shaders for each material.